Mayor's Office, Fire Commissioner Say Review Of City Policy On Gender-Based Violence Is Needed, With Firefighter-EMT Accused Of Rape Still On The Job

 CHICAGO (CBS) — There was major fallout from city officials Wednesday, amid revelations that a firefighter-EMT is still on the job after being charged with raping a woman he knew.

-As CBS 2 Political Investigator Dana Kozlov reported, Mayor Lori Lightfoot and new Chicago Fire Commissioner Annette Nance-Holt both reacted with statements Wednesday – less than 24 hours after we reported firefighter Erik Zuma was still on the job despite rape and domestic battery charges against him.READ MORE: Department Of Business Affairs And Consumer Protection Begins Probe Into Adelove Shipping, Which Is Accused Of Ripping People Off
+As CBS 2 Political Investigator Dana Kozlov reported, Mayor Lori Lightfoot and new Chicago Fire Commissioner Annette Nance-Holt both reacted with statements Wednesday – less than 24 hours after we reported firefighter Erik Zuma was still on the job despite rape and domestic battery charges against him.READ MORE: Anthony Lorenzi, Charged In Murder Of Gyovanny Arzuaga During Puerto Rican Parade In Humboldt Park, Extradited From San Diego, To Appear In Bond Court

 Both declined a request for an interview, but both promised action and change.